premrajvs/springbootlearning---01---customer-dashboard/README.md

 Fault Tolerance : What is the impact to your service when its downstream services fail ?
 Resiliency : How many faults can your service handle ?
 Can your service recover seamlessly without manual intervention ?

-First step, in making the services more available is to have more than 1 instance of the service running.
+1. First step, in making the services more available is to have more than 1 instance of the service running.
 This helps in load balancing and if one instance is down, still the overall business transaction do not get impacted

 1. java -jar account-details-0.0.1-SNAPSHOT.jar --server.port=8094 --> Now, there are 2 instances of account details service
 2. Add @Loadbalanced annotation to the RestTemplate Bean -> This does service discovery.
 This tells that whatever URL is am giving you is not the actual URL.
 Go to Eureka Server and get the actual URL.
+Add these lines to application.properties file eureka.client.register-with-eureka=true eureka.client.fetch-registry=true

+2. What if the downstreams services are slow ?
+Let's say Account transactions ideally responds in 500 ms but suddently taking more than 5 seconds to respond and account details are working fine.
+Let's understand how Threads work.
+When web server receives a request, it spins up a new thread to process that request.
+When a services receives 1 TPS load, it creates 1 thread every second.
+If the transaction completes in 1 sec, webserver will have approx. 1 running thread to process the incoming requests.
+If the transaction takes 100 sec to complete, within 100 sec, 100 threads would be running in the webserver.
+If there is no max thread count defined, webserver can spin up new threads till it reaches 100% CPU.
+But mostly thread pools will be defined and if the max thread count is 50, new requests will return error.
+To demo this,
+    1. Moving rest template to a separate class